 And there is always another alternative to the common pattern of passing one’s suffering on to those who cannot defend themselves.
 It is the way of grief.

-In recent years, the Weeping Woman has emerged from the oral tradition into popular art, children’s and scholarly books, punk music, TV commercials and at least four feature films; and we might well wonder why.
-Here is an excellent link: http://www.lallorona.com/La_index.html
+In recent years, the Weeping Woman has emerged from the oral tradition into popular art, children’s and scholarly books, punk music, TV commercials and at least five feature films, the most recent of which was released in the spring of 2019.

-Ultimately, La LLorona weeps for this beautiful Earth.
-She, like Medea, had killed her children to spite their father.
-Now, in the reversal of ironies, it would seem that the patriarchs, in their last grasp to retain power, are willing to destroy us all to spite their mother, to stop her wailing.
+Ultimately, La LLorona weeps for this beautiful Earth that we are destroying.
+She, like Medea, murdered her children to spite their father.
+Now, in the reversal of ironies, it would seem that the patriarchs, in their last grasp to retain power and deny their own grief, are willing to destroy us all to spite their mother, to stop her wailing.
 While some bumper stickers say, “She’s back and she’s pissed,” Others say, “Honk if you’ve seen La Llorona.”